robertwayne/iridescent/README.md

 ## Features

-`iridescent` is a library for styling terminal text easily.
+`iridescent` is a dependency-free library for styling terminal text easily.

 It supports basic ANSI sequences, Xterm-256 colors, and RGB.
 You can operate directly on `&str` and `String` types without needing to worry about conversions.

 It is important to note that not all terminals support all features.
 While *most* modern terminals will support up to true RGB colors, certain text modes, such as `blink`, are not reliable.

 ## Usage